Theo-/sentiment-analysis-keras-conv/README.md

 python train_keras.py
 ```

-The dataset will download automatically if not present on your disk.
+The dataset will be downloaded automatically if not present on your disk.

 Training should take ~20min.
 Accuracy should be ~87%.